tmenguy/ha-solcast-solar/README.md

 > [!NOTE]
 >
 >
 > Solcast have altered their API limits.
-They now only offer new hobbyist account creators a limit of 10 API calls per day (this used to be 50).
-Original hobbyist users still have 50 API calls.
+New hobbyist account creators are allowed a maximum of 10 API calls per day.
+Original hobbyist users will retain up to 50 calls per day.

 # Table of contents
 1. [Key Solcast concepts](#key-solcast-concepts)